WalletHub, Financial Company

-Types of unsecured credit cards
+What kinds of unsecured credit cards are there?

-More than 9 in 10 credit card offers are unsecured, with no deposit needed.
+The vast majority of credit card offers are unsecured, with no deposit needed.
 So, it’s no surprise there are lots of slightly different types of unsecured credit cards.
 There are unsecured cards for each credit rating, from excellent credit to bad credit.
 There are unsecured credit cards for students, small business owners and everyone else.
 Some reward cardholders for making purchases, while others offer low introductory APRs.
 Some have low fees; others don’t.

 Given the variety, finding the right card for your needs is not as simple as just setting out in search of an unsecured credit card.
 You need to compare the available offers based on the features – other than security deposit requirements – that figure to have the greatest impact on your life.
 For your convenience, we’ll highlight a handful of the best, most popular unsecured card offers below.